 Faculty can request that programs be placed on reserve for course assignments and exam preparation.
 To request a reserve, please contact us at.

 In Library Audiovisual Facilities

 The Media Commons provides a variety of audiovisual playback equipment for on-site use, namely VHS, Blu-ray and DVD players, along with specialized heritage equipment such as Laser Videodisc, 16mm film projectors, 35mm slide projectors and audiocassette players.
-Four group screening rooms are available, including a 50-seat theatre and a 32-seat classroom styled facility.
-A videoconference room may also be reserved for University related endeavours.
+Three group screening rooms are available, including a 50-seat theatre and a 32-seat classroom styled facility.
 Sixteen individual audiovisual carrels are also available.